How to Choose the Right SaaS Architecture for Your Startup?

-In this article, I’ve compiled all my learnings into a cheat sheet to help startup founders, who’re looking to build SaaS applications, make a pragmatic decision backed by proven facts and data.
+In this article, I’ve compiled all my learnings into a cheat sheet to help startup founders looking to build SaaS applications make a pragmatic decision.
+In fact, these inputs have proven facts and data to back their worth.

-Customers are increasingly choosing the ‘pay as you go’ pricing model, as this model offers flexibility as compared to a one-time pricing model.
-In order to enable ‘pay as you go’ for your customers, you need the right architecture to support it.
+Customers are increasingly choosing the ‘pay-as-you-go’ pricing model because of its flexibility.
+Also, it is more effective than the one-time pricing model.
+To enable ‘pay-as-you-go’, you need the right architecture to support it.
 When we say the right architecture, it should allow your startup to track usage of services and offer customers the flexibility of managing infrastructure as per their requirements.

-A poorly designed architecture creates limitations in setting the right pricing strategy for the offerings, thereby impacting the acquisition of new customers.
-On the other hand, a good architecture not only helps in setting the right pricing model but also accommodating special architecture-design requirements, such as scalability and customizability.
-For having a clear idea of pricing model before setting up SaaS architecture, a startup needs to get answers to these questions-
+A poorly designed architecture creates limitations in setting the right pricing strategy for the offerings.
+It impacts the acquisition of new customers.
+On the other hand, a good architecture helps set the right pricing model and accommodate special architecture-design requirements.
+The latter includes scalability and customizability.
+For having a clear idea of the pricing model before setting up SaaS architecture, a startup needs to get answers to these questions-

-In a SaaS setup, costs incurred in managing operations impact the profitability to a large extent.
-The optimization of operational expenses involved in managing the SaaS model depends on three crucial factors – infrastructure cost, IT administration cost, and licensing cost.
+In a SaaS setup, costs incurred in managing operations impact profitability to a large extent.
+Operational expenses optimization involved in managing the SaaS model depends on three crucial factors – infrastructure cost, IT administration cost, and licensing cost.

 However, the bigger question is- how do you ensure that these costs are well-optimized and priced correctly?
-I’ve listed below a few examples to demonstrate the same–
+In fact, I’ve listed below a few examples to demonstrate the same–

 Salesforce Online- Salesforce provides a lead management system for sales and marketing teams for enterprises.
-The online version uses cloud (so none of their customers needs to worry about hardware and IT procurement) and charges customers based on the size of sales and marketing teams (so that they don’t have to pay one-time high license cost).
+The online version uses the cloud to reduce the hassles of hardware and IT procurement.
+It also charges customers based on the size of sales and marketing teams to stop the payment of one-time high license costs.

-SQL Azure- SQL server is the industry leader when it comes to RDBMS, and provides a hosted solution wherein customer needs to pay high license cost, hire a DBA for regulating backup, geographical replication, and disaster recovery (important for databases).
-But, Azure SQL is a cloud-based system that’s accessible online where you only pay for storage and IOPS, with rest is taken care of by Azure (cloud provider).
+SQL Azure- SQL server is the industry leader when it comes to RDBMS.
+It provides a hosted solution wherein customer needs to pay high license cost, hire a DBA for regulating backup, geographical replication, and disaster recovery (important for databases).
+But, Azure SQL is a cloud-based system that’s accessible online.
+There you only pay for storage and IOPS, with the rest is taken care of by Azure (cloud provider).

 WordPress – Every enterprise needs a content management system, and WordPress has been at the forefront of this.
-WordPress provides an online platform with white-labelled solutions, customization, and multiple integrations for their customers.
-WordPress collects customer usage data and charges on the basis of it.
+WordPress provides an online platform with white-labeled solutions, customization, and multiple integrations for their customers.
+Moreover, it collects customer usage data and charges on the basis of it.

 This might a common question popping up in your mind.
 Let me explain with two different examples-